aharring83/Bacterial-Genomics-Workshop/README.md

 ```

 ### Activating conda and creating an environment
-Exectue the following commands:
+Execute the following commands:
 ```
 tmux
 ```
 ```
 source ../miniconda/bin/activate
 ```
-Lets activate our environment for the workshop which has all the packages we need for the workshop installed already
+Lets activate our environment for the workshop which has all the packages we need for the workshop installed
 ```
 conda config --add channels defaults conda config --add channels bioconda